Bronchiolitis

 Prognosis

-Bronchiolitis usually lasts 7-10 days (11).
+Bronchiolitis is a self-limiting infectious process.
+Bronchiolitis usually lasts 7-10 days (14).
 Most children who require hospital admission can cough for up to 6 weeks, whereas those cared for at home will have a more minor ‘common cold’.
+When the disorder is recognized and treated, the prognosis is excellent.
+The majority of children recover without any adverse effects.
+About 3% of infants will require admission to the hospital, and the mortality rates vary from 0.5% to 7% (15).

 References

-(4) Green, D. Yeates, A. Goldacre, C. Sande, R. Parslow, P. McShane, A. Pollard, M. Goldacre, “Admission to hospital for bronchiolitis in England: trends over five decades, geographical variation and association with perinatal characteristics and subsequent asthma”, Archives of Disease in Childhood, Published online September 2015
+(6) Green, D. Yeates, A. Goldacre, C. Sande, R. Parslow, P. McShane, A. Pollard, M. Goldacre, “Admission to hospital for bronchiolitis in England: trends over five decades, geographical variation and association with perinatal characteristics and subsequent asthma”, Archives of Disease in Childhood

 Authors: